Skip to main content

 Methadone is addictive because it attaches to the opioid receptors in the brain, developing a sense of euphoria and relief from pain.
 Over time, the brain becomes dependent on the drug to function normally, leading to cravings and obsessive use, which can result in addiction.

 To combat this addiction, methadone abuse treatment is essential.
 Methadone rehab centers in Tennessee offer specialized programs that include medical detox, counseling, and ongoing support to help you overcome dependency.
 These centers focus on handling the physical and psychological aspects of addiction simultaneously, providing a comprehensive approach to recovery.
 Early intervention and professional care are essential for stopping the cycle of addiction and reaching long-term recovery.
-Contact us at Freeman Substance Abuse Recovery Center by calling (615) 645-3677 to learn more about our methadone treatment options.
+Contact us at Freeman Recovery Center by calling (615) 645-3677 to learn more about our methadone treatment options.

 Are There Methadone Medical Detox Programs?